 How much does a divorce cost in Oklahoma?

-Divorce is a costly process, with how much you pay dependent on the type of divorce you opt for.
+Divorce can be a costly process.
+How much you pay depends on whether or not you hire an attorney and the type of divorce you go through.

 According to Cannon & Associates law firm, the average cost of a divorce can range from $7,500 to $15,000 for a contested divorce, while an uncontested divorce can cost between $1,500 and $3,000.